ocrybit/coffeestand/README.md

 CoffeeLint
 ----------

-CoffeeStand does auto-[CooffeeLint](http://www.coffeelint.org/) your coffeescript files after every compilation to keep you code beautiful.
+CoffeeStand does auto-[CooffeeLint](http://www.coffeelint.org/) your coffeescript files after every compilation to keep your code beautiful.
 You can suppess this feature by passing `--nolint` option.

 To change the default configurations, put `.coffeelint` file in your project root directory.
 You can also put config file at a defferent location, just pass `-l` or `--lintconfig` option followed by your arbitrary location to the config file.